 Through high quality teaching, children will build their knowledge and skills year on year, focusing on the following Geographical characteristics:

 - Define physical and human characteristics

 - Collect, analyse and communicate data

 - Interpret and communicate geographical information

-- Locational knowledge – villages, towns, countries and continents
+- Locational knowledge – villages, towns, countries, continents and oceans

 - Map skills